KimGithub98/NDD_targetability/README.md

 4. Targetable_phenotypes.R: Create upset plots of targetable phenotypic features
 5. Create_Upset_plot.R: Create upset plots on patient and NDD level and to calculate how many patients one can treat with a single AON

-All data generated or analyzed during this study are included in the published article [and its supplementary information files].
-All original datasets can be retrieved from the public resources listed in the work.
-Datasets from different sources were integrated and deduplicated using a combination of code and manual curation.
+The NDD dataset analysed in this work (as used in find_targetable_lncRNAs_clinvar2.R is listed in the files folder).
+This NDD dataset is a combined dataset from different sources that were integrated and deduplicated using a combination of code and manual curation.
 Thus, the standalone code is not sufficient to regenerate created datasets, this code is therefore not included in this repository.
+All original datasets can be retrieved from the public resources listed in (Wijnant et al. 2025) https://www.biorxiv.org/content/10.1101/2025.03.20.644369v1.

 Please cite: [link & citation available upon publication] or https://www.biorxiv.org/content/10.1101/2025.03.20.644369v1